Precisfice/MTOpublic/README.md

 of individual files (or suitable groups thereof) should be given in the commit message accompanying each initial commits.
 Thus, a useful brief description of any committed file should be available through the command:

- 'git log -1 --pretty=%s <filename>'
+ `git log -1 --pretty=%s <filename>`

---- Reproduction ---
+## Reproduction

+1. Step one
+2. Step two
+3. Step three

---- Directory Overview ---
+## Directory Overview

-MTO_for_DNorris.zip:
+`MTO_for_DNorris.zip`:

-  This is the original package of SAS code plus documentation provided by Nancy A. Sampson on behalf of Ronald Kessler, in a 11/13/2014 email to David Norris.
+This is the original package of SAS code plus documentation provided by Nancy
+A. Sampson on behalf of Ronald Kessler, in a 11/13/2014 email to David Norris.

-/doc
+`/doc`:

-  This directory contains various documents relating to the re-analysis.
+This directory contains various documents relating to the re-analysis, mainly from external sources.